Measuring Distance between Reeb Graphs: Properties of the Functional Distortion Distance

-Given any cycle $\aloop$ of $\rg_f$ (resp.~of $\rg_g$), we can represent $\aloop$ uniquely as a linear combination of cycles in $\gset_f$ (resp.~$\gset_g$), which we call the \emph{\mydecomposition{} of $\aloop$ with respect to $\gset_f$ (resp. $\gset_g$)}; we omit the reference to $\gset_f$ and $\gset_g$ since they will be fixed from now on.
+Given any cycle $\aloop$ of $\rg_f$ (resp.~of $\rg_g$), we can represent $\aloop$ uniquely as a linear combination of cycles in $\gset_f$ (resp.~$\gset_g$), which we call the \emph{\mydecomposition{} of $\aloop$}; we omit the reference to $\gset_f$ and $\gset_g$ since they will be fixed from now on.
 The \mycanonical{} cycle with the largest height from the \mydecomposition{} of $\aloop$ is called the \emph{dominating cycle of $\aloop$}, denoted by $\domcycle(\aloop)$.
 If there are multiple cycles with the same maximal height, then by convention we choose the one with smallest index in $\gset_f$ (resp.~in $\gset_g$) as the dominating cycle.
-A cycle $\aloop$ is \emph{$\alpha$-stable} if its dominating cycle has height strictly larger than $2\alpha$; that is, $\height(\domcycle(\aloop)) > 2\alpha$.
-The following property of the dominating cycle is easy to see (a proof is given in Appendix \ref{appendix:claim:independent}). \begin{lemma} A set of cycles $\aloop_1, \ldots \aloop_k$ in $\rg_f$ with distinct dominating cycles is linearly independent. \end{lemma}
+A cycle $\aloop$ is \emph{$\alpha$-stable} if its dominating cycle has a height strictly larger than $2\alpha$.
+Let $\ZZ_1^\alpha (\rg_f)$ denote the subgroup of $\ZZ_1(\rg_f)$ generated by cycles with height at most $2\alpha$.
+Equivalently, a thin basis decomposition of a cycle in $\ZZ_1^\alpha(\rg_f)$ consists only of cycles with height at most $2\alpha$.
+Hence, a cycle $z$ is in $\ZZ_1^\alpha(\rg_f)$ if and only if $z$ is \emph{not} $\alpha$-stable.
+Note that this only means that the \emph{dominating} cycle of $z$ has height at most $2\alpha$; the height of $z$ itself can be larger than~$2\alpha$.
+We have the following property of the dominating cycle: \begin{lemma} A set of cycles $\aloop_1, \ldots \aloop_k \in \ZZ_1(\rg_f)$ with distinct dominating cycles is linearly independent. \end{lemma}